bonkmachines/ctrl-arduino/docs/multiplexers.md

 This allows you to see the output of the button presses.
 For some boards you have to set the 'USB Type' to 'Serial', in the Arduino IDE under 'Tools'.

-P.S.You can easily adapt this guide to work for potentiometers and rotary encoders.
+P.S.
+You can easily adapt this guide to work for potentiometers and rotary encoders.
 Just create a bunch of [potentiometers](potentiometers.md) or [rotary encoders](rotary_encoders.md) and pass a reference of the multiplexer to them (&mux).